After choking on grape, 8-year-old boy left unable to communicate, walk from severe brain injury

 LAWRENCEVILLE, Ga. — Eating a grape can seem like a routine task, yet it almost became deadly for one metro Atlanta boy.

-Sincere Spann, an 8-year-old boy from Lawrenceville, has tragically been left unable to communicate and walk after a freak medical accident left him with a traumatic brain injury.
+Sincere Spann, an 8-year-old boy from Lawrenceville, has tragically been left unable to communicate after a freak medical accident left him with a traumatic brain injury.

 In spite of countless efforts from medical professionals, Sincere has been left with minimal consciousness and can no longer talk or walk.